RSGInc/ladot_analysis_dataprep/README.md

    ```
    python osm_generalized_costs.py -o <your_dem_file.tif>
    ```
-7. The script will then generate an OSM XML file with the computed attributes stored as new XML tags.
+7. The script will then generate an OSM XML file with the computed attributes stored as new OSM way tags.
 The following new tags are created by default:
    - gen_cost_bike:forward:left
    - gen_cost_bike:forward:straight
    - gen_cost_bike:forward:right